The Crossing (McCarthy novel): Plot introduction

-Like its predecessor, All the Pretty Horses (1992), The Crossing is a coming-of-age novel set on the border between the southwest United States and Mexico.
-The plot takes place before and during the Second World War and focuses on the life of the protagonist Billy Parham, a teenage cowboy; his family; and his younger brother Boyd.
-The story tells of three journeys taken from New Mexico to Mexico.
-It is noted for being a more melancholic novel than the first of the trilogy, without returning to the hellish bleakness of McCarthy's early novels.
+The book begins focusing on the life of the protagonist, Billy Parham, and his brother Boyd, with their family living in southern New Mexico in the early 20th Century.
+The Crossing is a coming-of-age novel, and throughout the book, physical, cultural, and social boundaries play a large role in the telling of the story.
+The story tells of three journeys taken from New Mexico to Mexico, and throughout the story and Billy's crossings, the writing contributes to the idea that crossing borders is a catalyst for bad tidings.
+It is noted for being more melancholic than the first book of the trilogy, without returning to the hellish bleakness of McCarthy's early novels.

-Most of the protagonists are people of few words; thus the dialogues are few and concise.
-Additionally, since much of the interaction is with Mexican people, many parts of dialogues are written in untranslated Spanish.

 Although the novel is not overtly satirical or humorous, it has many of the qualities of a picaresque: a realistic portrayal of a destitute hero embarking on a series of loosely connected, arguably doomed quests.

 Plot summary

 The first sojourn details a series of hunting expeditions conducted by Billy, his father, and to a lesser extent, his brother Boyd.
 They are attempting to locate and trap a pregnant female wolf which has been preying on cattle near the family's homestead.
-McCarthy explores themes throughout the action such as the mystical passage on page 22, describing his father setting a trap:
+McCarthy explores themes throughout the action such as the mystical passage describing his father setting a trap:

 Crouched in the broken shadow with the sun at his back and holding the trap at eyelevel against the morning sky he looked to be truing some older, some subtler instrument.
 Astrolabe or sextant.
 Like a man bent at fixing himself someway in the world.
 Bent on trying by arc or chord the space between his being and the world that was.
 If there be such space.
 If it be knowable.

 When Billy finally catches the animal, he harnesses her and, instead of killing her, determines to return her to the mountains of Mexico where he believes her original home is located.
 He develops a deep affection for and bond with the wolf, risking his life to save her on more than one occasion.